 Activity: It's a scenic pathway ideal for leisurely walks, offering picturesque views and a tranquil setting away from the city's hustle.

-A must-visit for history buffs, it houses important historical documents, including ancient texts and Tokyo metropolitan government records.
+It is a must-visit for history buffs.
+It houses important historical documents, including ancient texts and Tokyo metropolitan government records.

 Location: 3-2 Kitanomarukōen, Chiyoda City, Tokyo 102-0091, Japan.